-Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception." ------------- --
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
+You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.

-- □ If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 4.
-You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.Removing a restriction on our coverage for a covered drug.
+2.Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to Chapter 5 and look for Section 4).

-Legal Terms Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
+emoval of a restriction on coverage for a drug is sometimes g for a "formulary exception." -- ---